Contrast-Security-OSS/docs/content/troubleshooting/java/installation/NoClassDefFoundError.md

 ```java.lang.NoClassDefFoundError:com/.../EventController
 ```

 This error usually indicates you've renamed your agent jar from its original name, ***contrast.jar***.
-It may also mean that you're using an OSGi container like Felix or Equinox that is having trouble working with our auto-updating agent.
+It may also mean that you're using an OSGi container like Felix or Equinox should only use the "Java 1.5" agent which has the same functionality as the "Java" agent but does not auto-update.

 ## Solution

-The name of the contrast agent file can't be changed, and OSGi applications should only use the non-auto updating agent (also called the "1.5 agent".
+The name of the contrast agent file can't be changed.

+OSGi applications should only should only use the "Java 1.5" agent which has the same functionality as the "Java" agent but does not auto-update.